<Home/Articles/A beginner’s guide to Ethiopia

 |

-A mountainous and landlocked nation in the Horn of Africa, Ethiopia is a truly enthralling destination for those who love going outside of their comfort zone.
-With an immense historical tapestry – one that stretches back to ancient man and weaves through bygone eras of African kings and queens – it’s one of the only countries on the continent relatively undisturbed by Western influence (aside from a brief Italian occupation during WWII).
-This means its archeological sites carry vital weight, and it’s unique – not only in its insight into the origins of Africa, but of civilization itself.
-Though it’s definitely an adventurous choice for a vacation, Ethiopia’s infrastructure for tourism has vastly improved in recent years.
-With diverse, welcoming people and spectacular natural landscapes, you’re guaranteed a compelling trip that you’ll not regret taking a chance on.
-Read our guide to Ethiopia and explore some of the endless reasons to visit Ethiopia as a first-timer, from its jaw-dropping gelada baboons to a delectable plate of injera with doro wat.
+A mountainous, landlocked nation in the Horn of Africa, Ethiopia is a truly captivating destination for travelers who love stepping outside their comfort zone.
+With a rich historical tapestry, stretching back to ancient times and spanning eras of African kings and queens, it’s one of the few countries on the continent relatively untouched by Western influence (except for a brief Italian occupation during WWII).
+This makes its archaeological sites especially significant, offering unique insights not only into Africa’s origins but the roots of civilization itself.
+While it’s definitely an adventurous vacation choice, Ethiopia’s tourism infrastructure has improved greatly in recent years.
+With diverse, welcoming people and stunning natural landscapes, you’re guaranteed an unforgettable trip.
+For everything you need to know, check out our Ethiopia travel guide and explore the countless reasons to visit Ethiopia as a first-timer, from spotting gelada baboons to savoring a delicious plate of injera with doro wat.

 Guide to Ethiopia: legs of tribal community

-Ethiopia’s recorded history spans thousands of years and even holds paleontological artefacts dating back to ancient man.
-As a nation never colonized by European powers, Ethiopia’s spirit of independence runs deep, resulting in a multi-faceted populus with around 90 spoken languages and 80 different ethnic groups – including numerous indigenous peoples who have thrived on the land for centuries.
-Even the country’s adoption of Christianity predates colonization – and was introduced through trade and missionary activities under King Ezana around the 4th century C.E.
+Ethiopia’s recorded history spans thousands of years and even includes paleontological artifacts dating back to ancient humans.
+As a nation never colonized by European powers, Ethiopia’s spirit of independence runs deep, resulting in a diverse population with around 90 spoken languages and 80 different ethnic groups, including many indigenous communities that have thrived here for centuries.
+Even Ethiopia’s adoption of Christianity predates colonization, introduced through trade and missionary efforts under King Ezana around the 4th century C.E.

-With this in mind, unique UNESCO World Heritage Sites abound here.
-One of its best preserved spots, the ancient city of Aksum, is famed for its towering obelisks and its connections to the iconic Queen of Sheba, as well as signs of early Christianity.
-Gondar, the country’s former capital, is a medieval city of well-preserved palaces and castles from the 17th to 19th centuries.
+With this rich heritage, unique UNESCO World Heritage Sites are abundant throughout the country.
+One of the best-preserved is the ancient city of Aksum, famous for its towering obelisks, connections to the legendary Queen of Sheba, and early Christian history.
+Gondar, Ethiopia’s former capital, is a medieval city filled with well-preserved palaces and castles dating from the 17th to 19th centuries.

-Another is the famed rock-hewn Churches of Lalibela, an architectural vision of King Lalibela, who intended the site to emulate Jerusalem itself.
-High up at an altitude of around 2,480m, the eleven carved churches (seven of which are cut into the mountainside) date back to the late 12th century, and took 24 years to complete.
-The churches are a site of pilgrimage, holding deep spiritual significance for Ethiopian Orthodox Christians and indeed anyone invested in religious history in Africa.
+Another highlight is the renowned rock-hewn Churches of Lalibela, an architectural masterpiece envisioned by King Lalibela to replicate Jerusalem itself.
+Located high at an altitude of about 2,480 meters, the eleven carved churches (seven of which are hewn directly into the mountainside) date back to the late 12th century and took 24 years to complete.
+These churches remain a vital pilgrimage site, holding deep spiritual significance for Ethiopian Orthodox Christians and anyone interested in Africa’s religious history.

 Church carved into the mountain